 A number of years ago I worked on a project that needed almost immediate delivery.
 To cut a long story short, two cups of coffee bought access to vital information on the project which may have taken weeks.

 Coffee is an ever utilised form of life saving not merely because of the caffeinated energy we receive as a result of it but because the social connection as a result of the experience.
 What’s happening in your life right now?
 Are you looking to downscale?
+Is your business in trouble and you need growth?
 Want to progress in your career?
 Do you want to finally sit down and write that book you’ve been looking to?
-Want to expand your business?
 Are you battling with a specific challenge?